Animeta!: Publication

 In December 2018, J-Novel Club announced that they licensed the series for English publication.

-Volume list
+Volumes

 Reception

 Rebecca Silverman from Anime News Network praised the story and illustrations; she felt the story offered a great insight into the anime industry.
 Demelza from Anime UK News also praised the story and illustrations, favorably comparing the tone to that of Complex Age.
 Kazuya Masumoto of Studio Trigger felt the story was realistic and recommended the series to anyone interested in seeing how the anime industry works.